French-style Cream Cheese

 French-style cream cheese is a soft and spreadable cheese with a slightly sweeter flavor than that of traditional cream cheese.
 This recipe also calls for less culture than usually required for making cream cheese.
 It's a delicious, creamy treat that can be mixed with herbs or fruit to make it a bit more interesting.

-Mix the cream and the whole milk together in your cheese pot.
-Slowly warm the milk/cream mixture to 70°F.
+Mix cream and whole milk together in a large pot.
+Slowly warm the mixture to 70°F.

 Cover the pot and allow the milk to set for 72 hours, undisturbed.

 Transfer the curds from the pot into a large bowl.
 Mill the curds until the consistency is pastelike.
-If you are going to add salt or other flavorings, do it now.
+Add salt or other flavorings, to taste, at this point.

-You can either use one large tomme mold to press the curds all together, or you can spoon them into individual serving molds.
-Either way, refrigerate as soon as possible, allowing the cheese to set for about a day before serving it.
+Use a large tomme mold to press the curds all together, or spoon them into individual serving molds.